muesli/telephant/README.md

-# chirp
+# Chirp!
-A lightweight but modern Twitter client, written in Go &amp; QML.
+A lightweight but modern Twitter client, written in Go & QML.